mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

 # Context

-This repository has been built to showcase some integrations between RedHat and Microsoft Azure: RHEL75 VM, .NET Core, SQL Server on Linux, Docker, Azure Container Registry (ACR), OpenShift Container Platform (OCP), Visual Studio Team Services (VSTS), Open Service Broker for Azure (OSBA), etc.
+This repository has been built to showcase some integrations between RedHat and Microsoft Azure: RHEL75 VM, ASP.NET Core 2.1, SQL Server on Linux, Docker, Azure Container Registry (ACR), OpenShift Container Platform (OCP), Visual Studio Team Services (VSTS), Open Service Broker for Azure (OSBA), etc.

 You could find [here the presentations](http://bit.ly/14juin2018) (in French) we presented in Quebec city on June, 14 2018.